 Intended outcome Success criteria Improve oral language skills and vocabulary for disadvantaged pupils through securing quality first teaching and ensuring that pupils eligible for PPG with underdeveloped language skills receive targeted interventions to accelerate progress.
 Assessments, observations and monitoring show that pupils eligible for PPG in EYFS and KS1 make rapid progress in oral language and vocabulary development in order to meet or exceed age-related expectations for receptive and expressive oral language skills.
 Children who receive targeted intervention for SCLN, make the expected progress and maintain the gains post intervention.
 Ensure good rates of progress for all pupils eligible for PPG in phonics in EYFS and KS1 Assessments and observations show that pupils in EYFS and KS1 eligible for PPG make accelerated progress in phonics in order to meet or exceed age-related expectations.
-Ensure good rates of progress in reading, writing and maths for all pupils eligible for PPG in EYFS and KS1 KS1 reading, writing and maths outcomes in 2024/25 show that more than 85% of disadvantaged pupils have met the expected standard.
+Ensure good rates of progress in reading, writing and maths for all pupils eligible for PPG in EYFS and KS1 KS1 reading, writing and maths outcomes in 2024-2025 show that more than 85% of disadvantaged pupils have met the expected standard.
 Ensure good rates of progress in reading, writing and maths for all pupils eligible for PPG in KS2 and accelerated progress for PPG pupils with higher prior attainment or the potential for higher attainment Assessments show that pupils eligible for PPG make accelerated progress compared to non-disadvantaged children across Key Stage 2 in maths, reading and writing and the attainment gap between children eligible for PPG and those not eligible will be significantly reduced.
 Increased acquisition of 'cultural capital' through greater access to a range of activities A significant increase in participation in enrichment activities, particularly among disadvantaged pupils, through the provision of free or subsidised access to high-quality cultural learning experiences and creative enrichment, placing culture at the heart of every child's learning and development.
-Increased levels of parental involvement among PPG parent group Teacher feedback, monitoring of home- school books, clubs attendance records and records of attendance at parent workshops evidence higher levels of parental engagement with regard to homework, home reading, attendance on school trips, enrichment activities and school events To achieve and sustain improved wellbeing and positive learning behaviours for all pupils in our school, particularly our disadvantaged pupils.
+Increased levels of parental involvement among PPG parent group Teacher feedback, monitoring of home- school books, clubs attendance records and records of attendance at parent workshops evidence higher levels of parental engagement with regard to homework, home reading, attendance on school trips, enrichment activities and school events.
+To achieve and sustain improved wellbeing and positive learning behaviours for all pupils in our school, particularly our disadvantaged pupils.
 Improved levels of well-being are sustained and evident through: qualitative data from pupil voice, pupil and parent surveys and teacher observations

-Fewer behaviour incidents recorded for these pupils on the school's CPOMs system Appropriate self-confidence and behaviour for learning observed among pupils eligible for PPG across the school Those PPG pupils who were less engaged with learning during periods of school closure gain confidence and reduce the gap in learning with their peers Assessments show that pupils receiving Recovery Premium-funded interventions make accelerated progress in English and maths.
+Fewer behaviour incidents recorded for these pupils on the school's CPOMs system Appropriate self-confidence and behaviour for learning observed among pupils eligible for PPG across the school.